Starting, Restarting, and Restaging Apps

 $ cf push YOUR-APP

-For more information about deploying apps, see the Deploying an App topic.
+For more information about pushing apps, see the Pushing an App topic.

 Cloud Foundry determines the start command for your app from one of the three following sources: